syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 # Getting Started

-This section explains briefly on how to create a Chart in your application with JavaScript.

-## Create your first Chart in JavaScript

 This section encompasses on how to configure the **Chart** for your business requirements.
 You can also pass the required data to default **Chart** and customize it according to your requirements.
 In this example, you can see how to display the average climate data for Washington, DC during the period 1961 -1990.

 {% include image.html url="/js/Chart/Getting-Started_images/Getting-Started_img1.png" %}

-### Create a Chart
+## Create a Chart

-Getting started with your **Essential JavaScript Chart** is very easy.
-You can start by creating a simple line **Chart**.
+Getting started with Essential JavaScript Chart is very easy.
+You can start by creating a simple line chart.

 1.Create an `HTML` page and add the following code example.

 {% highlight html %}

 <!DOCTYPE html>
 <html>